ircv3/ircv3-specifications/extensions/account-registration.md

    to process
  * `custom-account-name` - if present, the account name can be different from the user's current nickname

-Clients MUST ignore any value assigned to these keys, and MUST ignore any unknown key.

 ### Commands